 Heating consumption per m² and per dwelling

-- The reduction in heating consumption per m2 has slowed down significantly since 2014 at EU level and in half of the MS, including some of the largest EU countries (Germany and France).
+• The reduction in heating consumption per m2 has slowed down significantly since 2014 at EU level (-0.6%/year) and in 10 MS, including some of the largest EU countries (Germany and France).
 This trend can be attributed to several factors, including a decrease in new construction projects that typically exhibit high energy efficiency performance: construction rate has decreased by 32% since the financial crisis and represents only 0.9% of the existing housing stock each year (i.e. only 9% of the new stock after 10 years).
 The spread of efficient heating systems (condensing boilers, heat pumps) has also slowed down, and the number of renovation projects is also comparatively lower, although it is difficult to gather consolidated data on this matter.

 Heating consumption per m²